MillerLabFTW/OpenSourcePneumaticSystem/README.md

 # MillerLab Pneumatic System
 ##### An open-source, Arduino-based Pneumatic system developed at Rice University
 ##### Miller Lab: Physiologic Systems Engineering and Advanced Materials
 ##### [millerlab.rice.edu] (http://millerlab.rice.edu)
+##### Developed by Jordan Miller, Bagrat Grigoryan, Paul Greenfield and Nick Calafat
+##### Documentation by Nick Calafat

 ### Overview
 The MillerLab Pneumatic system is an open-source pneumatic fluid control system for conducting microfluidic experiments, utilizing an Industruino board and a Processing-based GUI for controlling the system.
-Our specific setup operates on a 0-30 psi range, but system components can be easily customized.
+Our specific setup operates on a 0-30psi range, but system components can be easily customized.
 We've also provided a guide to making firmware changes for further customization.
 Enjoy!

 ![photo of pneumatics setup](PicsVids/OpenSourcePneumaticSystem.jpg)
 ![image of Processing GUI](PicsVids/ProcessingGUI.PNG)